zeraphie/act-setup-guide/README.md

 # Advanced Combat Tracker Setup
 This is a step by step guide that should be able to help anyone install ACT and a nice overlay for it for their own improvement.
-These settings also work for fflogs ([here's the downloader for that](https://www.fflogs.com/client/download/)) uploading.
+These settings also work for fflogs uploading ([here's the downloader for that](https://www.fflogs.com/client/download/)).

 *Note: This only has been tested on Windows 10*